vineeth-raj/OSIC-Pulmonary-Fibrosis-Progression/README.md

 We did weighted average and the weights were calculated using **scipy's optimize** function

 ## Final Submission:
 My final submission was an ensemble of the three above mentioned models.
-However we found that elastic-net scored very good but we didn't select it for our final submission else we wud have moved some steps up the leaderboard.
+However we found that elastic-net scored very good but we didn't select it for our final submission else we

 ![alt text](https://raw.githubusercontent.com/vineeth-raj/OSIC-Pulmonary-Fibrosis-Progression/main/Screenshot%20(245).png?token=ALEETBA3FEKH24RE5E4ZHIK7WKSLI)